braydio/Arbit/README.md

 python -m arbit.cli fitness --venue alpaca --secs 5 --simulate
 # Persist simulated fills to SQLite
 python -m arbit.cli fitness --venue alpaca --secs 5 --simulate --persist
+# Force a safe synthetic execution to exercise the path
+python -m arbit.cli fitness --venue alpaca --secs 3 --simulate --dummy-trigger
 ```

+When ``--dummy-trigger`` is set (fitness mode only), the CLI injects a single
+synthetic top-of-book snapshot that yields a profitable triangle and records a
+dry-run execution.
+This is useful to validate your end-to-end flow (persistence
+and logging) without relying on market conditions.

 ### Live Trading (⚠️ PLACES REAL ORDERS)